Aussie YA

 Jonathan Harlan

-Oooh, this is an older title that I absolutely LOVE - fun and sexy and funny and an outstanding male POV.
+Oooh, this is an older title that I absolutely LOVE - set in Sydney, it's fun and sexy and funny with an outstanding male POV.
 One of my long time favourites.

 Rhiannon Hart